Daily Bible Reading Reflections

 Nehemiah was a man of prayer.
 When he heard that the walls of Jerusalem were broken down and its gates destroyed by fire, he prayed “before the God of heaven.”
 Nehemiah 1 records a lengthy cry to “the great and awesome God who keeps covenant and steadfast love with those who love him and keep his commandments.”

 Remember me, O my God, for good.
-(Neh 13:31)
+(13:31)

-What a great reminder for the day.
-There’s a time to sit down as Nehemiah did in chapter 1, bow your head, close your eyes, and pray at length to God, perhaps even with tears and fasting.
-But there are also times, in the spur-of-the moment, to quickly communicate with the God who hears.
+Most certainly, there’s a time to sit down–as Nehemiah did in chapter 1–to bow your head, close your eyes, and pray at length, perhaps even with tears and fasting.
+But there are also times, in the heat-of-the moment, to quickly seek the face and favor of the God who hears.

 “Help me answer with wisdom.”